Employer: Walla Walla Foundry

 Environmental conditions can be loud, dusty and/or smoky.
 Temperatures can swing with the weather from very cold to very hot.
 PPE required and worn daily—ear protection, safety glasses/goggles, face masks/shields, full respirators, protective clothing, sturdy boots.

 Regular Foundry working hours are 7 am to 3:30 pm, Monday through Friday.
-Often, the metal shop starts their shift at 5 am.
+Often, the metal shop starts their shift at 5 am and/or works until 5:30 pm.
 Being available to work a 5 am start and/or a weekend shift is required.
 In general, meal break is 30 minutes; breaks every two hours worked.

 Walla Walla Foundry benefits include a generous health/dental/vision care package (health insurance paid 100% by the Foundry for employee, 50% for dependents), 401(k) Plan with employer retirement match, Short and Long-Term Disability Plans, and paid time off.
-Starting Wage: $18-28, depending on experience.
+Starting Wage for an experienced welder is DOE, $19-26/hour.

 Complete the online application through the link below to attach your resume (required).
 Introductory letter is optional but encouraged.
 Paper applications also available.